 “the fear of Yahweh.”
 The Hebrew word “fear” in Proverbs 1:7 is the feminine noun yirah (#03374 יִרְאָה), and it has a wide semantic range.
 Its meanings range from “terror, fear, being afraid” (Gen. 26:7; Exod.
 2:14; Judg.
 6:27); to “respect, reverence; sometimes mixed with a sense of awe” (Lev.
 19:3; Deut.
 10:12; Josh.
 4:14; Job 1:1.
 The masculine noun gives more the sense of awe in 1 Kings 3:28).
-Sometimes all the meanings exist in one context, because it is possible to be afraid of something and reverence it and hold it in awe at the same time.
+Sometimes all the meanings exist in one context because it is possible to be afraid of something and reverence it and hold it in awe at the same time.

-Although it is common today to Christians to think that “fear God” only means “respect God,” or “hold God in awe,” that is not correct, and it is not being honest with the text or the cultural context and social history of the phrase.
+Although it is common today for Christians to think that “fear God” only means “respect God,” or “hold God in awe,” that is not correct, and it is not being honest with the text or the cultural context and social history of the phrase.
 Historically people did “fear God” in the sense that they were genuinely afraid of Him.
 Although He bestowed blessings, He also was a God of judgment.
 In fact, the reason that “respect God” was biblically phrased as “fear God,” or “the fear of God” was that respect for God was rooted in the fear of God: if you did not respect God, you had good reason to fear Him.
 “It is a fearful thing to fall into the hands of the living God” (Heb.
 10:31).

 Throughout the Bible we see evidence of why people were afraid of God.
 For example, in Genesis there was Noah’s Flood that wiped out all the evil people on earth; and also God’s fire that destroyed Sodom and Gomorrah because of their sin (Gen. 18:20-19:25).
 In Exodus we see the plagues that came upon Egypt, some of which also affected the Israelites in Egypt.
-In Leviticus we see that when Aaron’s sons offered unlawful fire before Yahweh, fire came out of their censers and burned them to death (Lev.
+In Leviticus, we see that when Aaron’s sons offered unlawful fire before Yahweh, fire came out of their censers and burned them to death (Lev.
 10:1-3).
-God also had His tent (the “Tabernacle”) put behind curtains that were five cubits high (about 7.5 feet based on an 18 inch cubit; Exod.
+God also had His tent (the “Tabernacle”) put behind curtains that were five cubits high (about 7.5 feet based on an 18-inch cubit; Exod.
 27:18) so that people could not see over them, and in this way He was kept separate from all Israelites who were not Levites or priests.
 Any unauthorized person who came to God’s sanctuary was to be put to death (Num.
 3:5-10, 38).

 Although in New Testament times we do not often see disobedience to God bring harsh and immediate consequences, there are still consequences.
 Furthermore, those consequences can be very serious.
-God does not threaten us, instead He lovingly and honestly warns us the way a concerned parent warns a child.
+God does not threaten us, instead, He lovingly and honestly warns us the way a concerned parent warns a child.
 For example, He tells us that the unsaved will be thrown into the Lake of Fire.
 He does not want for that to happen, but He honors our choice to live and die, as He always has: “I have set before you life and death, the blessing and the curse; therefore choose life, that you may live, you and your seed” (Deut.
 30:19).
 It is our choice to obey and be blessed or disobey and receive consequences.

 Examples of disobedience bringing consequences exist throughout the Bible.
 God was not to be trifled with.
 Disobedience was dangerous.
 We should also keep in mind that in the biblical culture, the fact that God was dangerous was not something unusual.
 Pagan gods were dangerous too.
 But whereas God was righteous and dangerous to the disobedient, pagan gods were capricious and cruel and dangerous to everyone (which makes sense because they were actually demons).